WordPress Maintenance Checklist: 10 Best Practices for Optimal Site Performance

 6. Optimize WordPress Database

-An unoptimized WordPress database can slow down performance, cause security risks and bloats, and make the database size as big as the head of an Elephant.
+An unoptimized WordPress database can slow down performance.
+It can create security risks and bloat.
+It can make the database as big as the head of an Elephant.

-Several website data are stored in the database, including comments, trash posts/pages, post revisions, transients, spam and unapproved comments, trackbacks, pingbacks, etc.
+The database stores several website data, including comments, trash posts/pages, post revisions, transients, spam and unapproved comments, trackbacks, pingbacks, etc.

-As time passes and your website grows in content, codes, and files, this database size becomes bigger if left unclean.
+As time passes, your website grows in content, codes, and files.
+The size of this database will increase if left unclean.

-You must perform periodic WordPress database maintenance cleanup to remove bloat caused by old plugins’ leftover data, tables, trash, post revisions, spam comments, etc.
+You must perform periodic WordPress database maintenance cleanup.
+This helps remove bloat caused by old plugins’ leftover data, tables, trash, post revisions, spam comments, etc.

 You don’t need to do all these tasks manually; several WordPress database optimization plugins automate the entire process.
 Some popular options include WP-Optimize, WP-Sweeps, and WP Rocket